 Tring School is aware of the important role the school has in the early recognition of the signs and symptoms of abuse or neglect and the appropriate referral process.

 To promote a safe environment for students, our selection and recruitment policy includes all checks on staff and regular volunteers’ suitability, including Disclosure and Barring Service checks, as recommended by Hertfordshire County Council in accordance with current legislation.

 Tring School is committed to safeguarding and promoting the welfare of all of its students.
 As a school community, we are aware that safeguarding incidents could occur anywhere and at any time.
 Staff should be vigilant and alert to any possible concerns and raise their concerns in line with school policy.
 Each student’s welfare is of paramount importance.
 We recognise that some children may be especially vulnerable to abuse.
 We recognise that children who are abused or neglected may find it difficult to develop a sense of self worth and to view the world in a positive way.
 Whilst at school, their behaviour may be challenging.
 We recognise that some children who have experienced abuse may harm others.
 We will always take a considered and sensitive approach in order that we can support all of our students.

 Mr Nigel Barlow (Assistant Headteacher) is the Designated Senior Person for Safeguarding.
 He will be happy to discuss any questions or concerns parents/carers may have about Child Protection Policies and Practice.
 If Mr Barlow is not available the next point of contact is Mr Andrew Dobberson (Assistant Headteacher).

-Please find full Safeguarding and Child Protection policies attached below.
+Please find full Safeguarding and Child Protection policies and the Safeguarding Statement below.